Latest!

 Here are few tips and things to consider before applying:

-2. The Experience Week will take place from the 20th to 24th of February 2023.
+2. The Experience Week will take place from the 19th to 23th of February 2024.

 3. Make sure to provide us with an email address you check on a regular basis, as this is the only way we’ll have to get in touch with you.

-4. Provide us with the correct email address of your teacher. as this is the only way we’ll have to contact them to ask them to act as your referee.
+4. Provide us with the correct email address of your teacher, as this is the only way we’ll have to contact them to ask them to act as your referee.

 5. It is your responsibility to notify your teacher that you are using them as your referee.